marchoeppner/gabi/docs/usage.md

 ## Choosing an assembly method

 How do you choose the assembly method for your data?
-Well, you don't - the pipeline will take care of that.
+Well, you don't - the pipeline will take care of that automatically.
 GABI currently supports three kinds of scenarios:

 - Samples with only short reads (Assembler: Shovill)
-- Samples with Nanopore reads and optional short reads (Assembler: Dragonflye)
+- Samples with Nanopore reads and **optional** short reads (Assembler: Dragonflye)
 - Samples with only Pacbio HiFi reads (Assembler: IPA)

 This is why it is important to make sure that all reads coming from the same sample are linked by a common sample ID.